BishalftSaikia/Retrieve-react-native-android-11-hash-key/README.md

 Step 1.
 Add the three java files to your projects **android/app/src/main/java/com/yourProjectName** folder.<br/>

 Step 2.
-Open the three java files in any IDE and alter the line **"package com.yourProjectName"** to your **package name** it can found in the AndroidMainifest file.<br/>
+Open the three java files in any IDE and alter the line **"package com.yourProjectName"** to your **package name** it can be found in the AndroidMainifest file.<br/>

 Step 3. <br/>
 &nbsp;&nbsp;&nbsp;a.
 Open **MainApplication.java** file and add this line ---> **import com.yourPackageName.AppHashPackage;** <br/>